a670531899/MEED/README.md

-# SLMMEE
+# MEED
-The repository of SLMMEE.
+The repository of MEED.